Whether you have experienced miscarriage before or not, if you're trying to conceive, you should avoid the things that may affect your pregnancy.

-7 Possible things that cause miscarriage
+In this article, we discuss 7 things that cause miscarriage that you should avoid:

-Coffee is one of the most commonly consumed things that cause miscarriage in some women.
+1. CoffeeCoffee is one of the most commonly consumed things that cause miscarriage in some women.
 Research led by Dr. De-Kun Li of Kaiser Permanente in Oakland, California concluded the regular intake of 200 mg of caffeine a day increases the risk of miscarriage.
 This level of caffeine is what you typically find in two cups of coffee.

 Fish such as tuna and king mackerel and food such as sushi and sashimi have high levels of mercury.
-Mercury is known to cause neurological problems in the developing baby, as well as other development problems.
-Recent researches have shown mercury levels in the cord blood (umbilical cord linking mother to fetus) are twice that found in the mother’s blood stream.
+Mercury is known to cause neurological problems in the developing baby, as well as other developmental problems.
+Recent researches have shown mercury levels in the cord blood (umbilical cord linking mother to fetus) are two times higher than the levels found in the mother’s bloodstream.
 In other words, the baby is twice more likely to have mercury-related problems than the mother.

 Also, researchers have concluded that heavy metals affect women’s fertility.
 They seem to have a negative effect on ovarian and pituitary function.

-Ionizing EM radiation is the type of electromagnetic radiation you get from X-ray machines, radiation therapy machines and radioactive isotopes or radionuclides.
+4. Electromagnetic (EM) RadiationIonizing EM radiation is the type of electromagnetic radiation you get from X-ray machines, radiation therapy machines and radioactive isotopes or radionuclides.
 You and your baby may be exposed to radiation during diagnostic procedures or radiation therapies.

 Also bear in mind that EM radiation emitted from computers, mobile phones and wireless networks at home can be another one of the things that cause miscarriage.

 What you can do about it:Inform your medical practitioner first that you are pregnant or actively trying to get pregnant before being exposed to any form of electromagnetic radiation.
 Some of the simple things you can do to minimize electromagnetic radiation are the following: